skdejong/skdejong/README.md

 Hi 👋 My name is Stephanie
 ==========================

 I have been learning to code since May 2022 after switching careers.
 I first took an Introduction to Python and Apps Course with Code First Girls.
-I’m currently learning Web Development (Full-Stack JavaScript Development) through the School of Code bootcamp.
+I then studied Web Development (Full-Stack JavaScript Development) through the School of Code bootcamp from Sept 2022 - Jan 2023.

 In September 2022, I started the #100 Days of Code Challenge.
 See my #100daysofcode log here: https://github.com/skdejong/100-days-of-code/blob/master/log.md